Sodexo appoints Margot Slattery as global chief diversity officer

 “It is an exciting time for the business, and we see considerable potential for growth,” Ms Ennis said.

-Sodexo currently employs 3,700 people around Ireland, working on 230 sites.
-The company provides food and facilities management services in markets such as finance, pharma and technology, with well-known names such as Ervia, Gas Networks Ireland, Bord Bia, the Central Bank, Paypal, Dell and Microsoft on its books.
-Its Irish and Northern Irish businesses had a combined turnover of €141 million in 2018.
+Sodexo employs 3,700 people around Ireland, working on 230 sites.
+The company provides food and facilities management services for companies involved in finance, pharma and technology, with well-known names such as Ervia, Gas Networks Ireland, Bord Bia, the Central Bank, PayPal, Dell and Microsoft among its clients.
+Its businesses in the Republic and the North had a combined turnover of €141 million in 2018.